picasso-ai/Picasso_MyActuator_Control_Python_and_Arduino/README.md

 The repo also has a python header program that can be used to do some basic torque tracking to get you started.
 This code requires a serial (UART) connection between your microcontroller and the pc running the python program.

-The src file contains the driver files (written in c++) for basic motor contorl.
+The src file contains the driver files (written in c++ with a header file for conversion to arduino) for basic motor control.
 We also have some examples of slightly friendlier microcontroller code written for particular models of motor.